Centrism/alx-system_engineering-devops/README.md

-script that changes the working directory to the user’s home directory scripts that prints Hello,World followed by the standard outputs
+script that create an alias